Sellar Arachnoid Cyst

 Treatment of symptomatic sellar and suprasellar arachnoid cysts is ideally performed through an endoscopic endonasal approach using a simplified cyst obliteration technique with an abdominal fat graft.

 This technique was originally described by our group in the Journal of Neurosurgery in 2012 and was shown to have a high success rate and low complication rate.

-At Pacific Pituitary Disorders Program, we have one of the world’s largest experiences in transsphenoidal endoscopic endonasal surgery.
+At Pacific Pituitary Disorders Program located in Santa Monica, CA, we have one of the world’s largest experiences in transsphenoidal endoscopic endonasal surgery.
 By incorporating cutting edge technology and instrumentation with proven surgical experience of over 1600 endonasal surgeries, we make arachnoid cyst surgery safer, less invasive and more effective.